conduktor/conduktor-docs/docs/platform/get-started/configuration/env-variables.md

 You can choose to not deploy `conduktor/conduktor-console-cortex` (Cortex) image.
 In this case, you will not be able to see the monitoring graphs and configure alerts.

 The configuration is split in 2 chapters:
-- Console Configuration for Cortex `conduktor/conduktor-console`
+- Monitoring Configuration for Console applies to `conduktor/conduktor-console`
-- Cortex Configuration `conduktor/conduktor-console-cortex`
+- Monitoring Configuration for Cortex applies to `conduktor/conduktor-console-cortex`

-#### Console Configuration for Cortex
+#### Monitoring Configuration for Console

 First, we need to configure Console to connect to Cortex services.
 Cortex ports are configured like this by default: